Shazam213/automated-preferential-looking/README.md

 The result of this work which was about 420 hours, is divided in the following parts:

 1. Psychophysics Research and Experimentation:
     *   In-depth research into psychophysics, including the study of various psychophysical experiments and the underlying psychometric functions.Exploration and understanding of the theoretical aspects related to visual perception and responses.
+All the experiments were created using [PsychoPy](https://www.psychopy.org/)

 2. Psychopy Experiment Development: